uyar/piculet/docs/extract.rst

 >>> scrape(document, rules)
 {'review': 'Fantastic movie.
 Definitely recommended.'}

-In this example, the ``join`` reducer would have produced the value ``'\n            Fantastic movie.\n            Definitely recommended.\n        '``
+In this example, the ``concat`` reducer would have produced the value ``'\n            Fantastic movie.\n            Definitely recommended.\n        '``

 The predefined reducers can also be accessed by name using the "reducer"